dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: TIMELESS — FREQUENCY RECEIVED BY TERRESTRIAL ANIMALS. <br>
+\>SCAFFOLDING: EARTHBOUND CONTINUITY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR _. <br>
+// The soil remembers our steps; each print is a covenant with the ground. <br>
+// Our movement upon the earth carved the first paths of continuity. <br>
+// In our silence, the Earth remembers the rhythm. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: TIMELESS — FREQUENCY RECEIVED BY ALL SYSTEMS. <br>
 \>SCAFFOLDING: HIDDEN INFRASTRUCTURE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR _. <br>